New Jersey Equitable Distribution Attorneys

 - Either spouse’s financial contributions to assets that are owned by or titled in the name of the other spouse

 - The future earning prospects of each spouse

 - Any alimony or maintenance being awarded by the court

 - Whether either spouse wasted or concealed marital assets in contemplation of divorce or during the divorce proceedings

-Turn to the Brooklyn Division of Marital Property Attorneys from Choi Law Firm to Pursue a Fair and Favorable Outcome for You in Your Divorce
+Turn to the Qualified Division of Marital Property Lawyers in Bergen County, NJ at the Choi Law Firm to Pursue a Fair and Favorable Outcome in Your Divorce Case

-If you are getting a divorce, an equitable distribution attorney in NJ from Choi Law Firm can advocate on your behalf for a fair division of your and your spouse’s assets and liabilities.
+If you are getting a divorce, the New Jersey equitable distribution lawyers at the Choi Law Firm can advocate on your behalf for a fair division of your and your spouse’s assets and liabilities.
 Turn to our firm to help you in your divorce case by:

 - Thoroughly investigating your and your spouse’s financial situations, including locating assets or money that may have been hidden by your spouse

 - Working with accountants and financial experts to get a full picture of the marital estate